This is the second installment of the series, “A Theology of Sex and Gender.” You can find Part 1 here

 A’ Rule over the fish/birds/animals.

-The overarching idea is that God creates humanity in His image (1:27) and God’s speaking (1:28).
+The overarching idea is that God creates humanity in His image (1:27) and God speaks blessing over them (1:28).
 Notice how the two commentary clauses under each main sentence match up in ABB’A’ sequence.
 The initial comment clause prepares readers for God’s commissioning of humanity to rule over fish/birds/animals (A matches up with A’).
 The teaching on God’s creation of humanity as “male” and “female” then prepares readers for the command to “Be fruitful and multiply” (B matches up with B’).
 Therefore, the duality of the genders is not the divine image but the way that humanity is intended to be fruitful and multiply.
 (Peter Gentry, Kingdom Through Covenant, 188-189).

 If the duality of genders is not the divine image, then what is?
 Studying the terms “image” and “likeness” reveals the nature of being made in God’s image.
 The word “image” is frequently used of material objects.
 In the Ancient Near East, kings were typically the “image” of the gods, meaning that the kings were like walking, breathing “statues” who represented the rule of the god in the world.
 In biblical usage, the term is also connected with “ruling” over the created order as referenced in Psalm 8.
 So, the term “image” refers to royal status.
 Humans are like “living statues” of God who are given royal rule over the created order.
 The term “likeness” speaks of humanity’s personal relationship with God.
 For example, there is a father-son relationship loaded into the term likeness, especially in Genesis 5:1-3.

 This means also that “maleness” and “femaleness” are what we are.
-They are not roles that we play.
-Being “wife” is a role.
-Being a “husband” is a role.
-Yet, you can still be female and not a wife; likewise, you can still be male without being a husband.
+They are not specific callings on people.
+Being “wife” is a calling.
+Being a “husband” is a calling.
+Yet, a woman can still be female and not a wife; likewise, a man can still be male without being a husband.
 Genesis 1 shows that both sexes are made in God’s image and both sexes are different from each other.
+Biological sex, then, is a good gift from God.

 Although some scholars see a significant difference between Genesis one and Genesis two, these chapters should be seen as complementary to each rather than contradictory.